gofr-dev/gofr/docs/quick-start/introduction/page.md

    In GoFr `ctx *gofr.Context` serves as a wrapper for requests, responses, and dependencies, providing various functionalities.

-   For more details about context, refer [here](/docs/references/context).
+   For more details about context, refer {% new-tab-link title="here" href="/docs/references/context" /%}.

 3. **Starting the server**